elarabyelaidy19/basecs/CS61B/Notes/Week 06.md

 ### Weighted Quick Union

-We could modify Quick Union to avoid tall trees: Track tree size and link root of smaller tree to the larger one.
+We could modify Quick Union to avoid tall trees: Track tree size and link root of smaller tree to the larger one. assing root of smaller tree to the root of larger tree. root tree take negative value to indicate the size of the tree.

 Thus, the `connect` and `isConnected` operation will never be slower than `log N`, which is fast enough for most programs.